Guide

 State rules can change the estimate

 State-level taxes and fees can materially change an LLC vs S-Corp estimate.
-California, Texas, and Florida are useful examples.
+California, Texas, Florida, New York, and Washington are useful examples.
 California has LLC annual tax, LLC fee, minimum franchise tax, and S-Corp state tax issues.
 Texas has no personal state income tax, but Texas franchise tax and information report rules can still matter.
 Florida has no personal state income tax, but corporate income tax rules, annual reports, and account status can still affect the analysis.
+New York adds state S election and New York City entity-level questions.
+Washington has no personal income tax, but B&O gross receipts tax can still matter.

 If your business is in California, read the California LLC vs S-Corp guide.
 If your business is in Texas, read the Texas LLC vs S-Corp guide.
-If your business is in Florida, read the Florida LLC vs S-Corp guide before relying on a generic estimate.
+If your business is in Florida, read the Florida LLC vs S-Corp guide.
+If your business is in New York, read the New York LLC vs S-Corp guide.
+If your business is in Washington, read the Washington LLC vs S-Corp guide before relying on a generic estimate.

 See all published state-specific pages in the LLC vs S-Corp by state guide.